Bali Travel Tips

 - Weather in Bali:

 You never really know what the weather is going to be like in Bali.
-The temperatures are usually warm and humid, but not too hot, except down in the South near the ocean.
+The temperatures are usually warm and humid (80-86 degrees), but not too hot, except down in the South near the ocean.
 It can rain anytime, but usually the monsoon like rains don't last too long.
 For more info. on weather click Here: www.tripadvisor.com/Travel-g294226-s208/Bali:Indonesia:Weather.

 - Visas to Bali:

-During covid you will need to do your own research online about the 6 month "social visas" or the 30 day "e-visas" as the rules are changing often (https://www.balivisas.com/enter-indonesia-during-covid-19-pandemic/)-- you can also look at the FB page: #stayinBali for info.
-You will need to apply online for a visa before coming to Bali and you will need to get a negative PCR/SWAB test within 7 days prior to arriving in Bali.
+During covid you will need to do your own research online about the business visas, 6 month "social visas" or the 30 day "e-visas" as the rules are changing often (https://www.balivisas.com/enter-indonesia-during-covid-19-pandemic/)-- you can also look at the FB page: #stayinBali for info.
+Since Covid, you will need to apply online for a visa before coming to Bali and you will need to get a negative PCR/SWAB test prior to arriving in Bali.
+Post-covid, getting back to Bali (with our Kitas) we had to quarantine for 5 days in a designated hotel in Jakarta.
+Rules are apt to change, so keep up to date on the rules before you depart!

 - Money & ATM’s in Bali: